THE PREPARING GUIDE

-- Generally, taking more than the minimum required Biology courses is valued.
+- Taking advanced Biology courses is valued.
 Consider courses with medical relevance, such as Genetics (MOL 342), Immune Systems (EEB 327), Microbiology (MOL 380).

-- Some schools require specific course work beyond these basic requirements.
-We recommend researching schools of interest to check their pre-requisite courses.
+- Some schools have additional prerequisites: research schools of interest to check their prerequisites.

-- Schools with no specific course requiements focus on expectations for your content knowledge and scientific preparation, but leave it to the applicant to choose how to meet these expectations.
+- Schools with no specific course requirements (google doc) focus on expectations for your content knowledge and scientific preparation but leave it to the applicant to choose how to meet these expectations.

 - Use the Medical School Admission Requirements, published annually by the Association of American Medical Colleges (AAMC) to explore admission to various medical schools.
 Online access is available in our office, or you can purchase your own access directly from the AAMC.

-- If you have 2 units of AP in math, you do not need to take further calculus; your AP in this subject, without more advanced coursework in college, will be accepted.
-This is the only exception to the rule about supplementing AP.
+- If you have AP credit in math, you do not need to take further calculus; your AP in this subject, without more advanced coursework in college, will be accepted.

-- HPA Medical School Math Requirements Handout (pdf)
+- HPA Medical School Math Requirements (google doc)

 - Over 55 of the U.S. allopathic (MD) medical schools currently require biochemistry, while over eighty more “suggest” or “strongly recommend” it

-- HPA Medical School Biochemistry Requirements Handout (pdf)
+- HPA Medical School Biochemistry Requirements Handout (google doc)

 PSYCHOLOGY AND SOCIOLOGY

 A few premed students every year--especially those with a strong interest in research--enroll in the Integrated Science Curriculum (ISC).
-Taking the full-year of ISC will fulfill the General Chemisry, Physics, and Calculus requirements for medical school, and part of the Biology requirement.
-We recommend that premed students who complete ISC take at least one (preferably more) Biology courses, Organic Chemistry, Biochemistry, and Statistics.
+Taking the full year of ISC will fulfill the General Chemistry, Physics, and Calculus requirements for medical school, and part of the Biology requirement.
+We recommend premed students who complete ISC take at least one (and preferably more) Biology courses, as well as Organic Chemistry, Biochemistry, and Statistics.